In this article, you'll learn to customize Timing's interface and tracking behavior to your liking.

 - Collapse activities shorter than: Timing will combine individual app usage entries shorter than this threshold under a single e.g. "(Entries shorter than 15s each)" entry.
 This keeps your activity lists tidy.

 - Disable automatic tracking: Controls whether to not track app usage on weekends and/or outside working hours.
-Tasks are unaffected by this setting.
+Timers are unaffected by this setting.

 - When a video call ends: Timing can prompt you to record time whenever a video call ends, as determined by this setting.

-- Shortcut to start/stop a Task: You can press this key combination in any app to start a new timer or stop the currently running one.
+- Shortcut to start/stop a Timer: You can press this key combination in any app to start a new timer or stop the currently running one.

 - Automatically check for updates: If unchecked, you'll need to manually have Timing check for updates via the "Timing" menu.
 We strongly recommend keeping this on in order to e.g. be notified about important security updates.